-- the approach and strategies chosen, and their relative success - the Approaches to learning skills they have acquired and how they have developed as a learner - how their conceptual understandings have developed or changed as a result of their research - setbacks faced in their research and how they overcame these - questions that emerged as a result of their research - what they would do differently if they were to undertake the research again.
+- the approach and strategies they chose, and their relative success - the Approaches to learning skills they have developed and their effect on the student as a learner - how their conceptual understandings have developed or changed as a result of their research - challenges they faced in their research and how they overcame these - questions that emerged as a result of their research - what they would do differently if they were to undertake the research again.

 Effective reflection highlights the journey the student has engaged in through the EE process.
-In order to demonstrate that engagement, students must show evidence of critical and reflective thinking that goes beyond simply describing the procedures that have been followed.
-Reflections must provide the examiner with an insight into student thinking, creativity and originality within the research process.
+Students must show evidence of critical and reflective thinking that goes beyond simply describing the procedures that have been followed.

+The reflections must provide the examiner with an insight into student thinking, creativity and originality within the research process.
 The student voice must be clearly present and demonstrate the learning that has taken place.